seanblanchfield/blog/current/_posts/2022-05-12-configuring-ezviz-db1-doorbell-homeassistant.md

 In the sections below I discuss not just my conclusions and recommendations, but also how I arrived at each solution.
 You can read this post linearly, or jump to the bit you're most interested in:

-- For improving the physical look of the device, see my previous post on [removing the logo and swapping buttons](2022/03/improving-ezviz-db1-doorbell).
+- For improving the physical look of the device and swapping button colours, see my previous post on [removing the logo and swapping buttons](2022/03/improving-ezviz-db1-doorbell).
 - [Detecting the button being pressed](#detecting-button-presses)
 - [Choosing a desktop configuration tool, and how to use it](#the-desktop-configuration-tool)
 - [Choosing and changing the firmware](#changing-the-firmware)